tlsnotary/website/src/pages/zktls-day/index.md

 ## Talk details

 ### zkTLS fundamentals (Sinu, TLSNotary)
-Start your zkTLS journey with a foundational session led by Sinu, the technical lead behind EF's TLSNotary project.
+Start your zkTLS journey with a foundational session led by Thomas, a key contributor to EF's TLSNotary project.
 This talk traces the evolution of zkTLS and breaks down its core concepts, from proofs vs. attestations to the trade-offs between TEE-, proxy-, and MPC-based approaches.
 You’ll learn how different trust models, privacy techniques, and verification methods shape the landscape of zkTLS, and gain a clear understanding of the performance and security considerations behind each design.